What Is Skin Purging And What Causes It?

 Alpha hydroxy acids and beta hydroxy acids are two chemical exfoliants found in skincare.
 AHAs work at the surface-level of the skin, while BHAs reach deep into the pores.
 That’s why you’ll commonly find more AHAs (such as glycolic acid) in brightening toners and facial peels and BHAs (like salicylic acid) in skincare for acne-control.

 Both types are active ingredients that can cause an increase in cellular turnover where purging is a possibility.
-While that may make sense for AHAs, those who commonly opt for BHAs to treat their problem skin may be wondering why they would use something that has the potential to cause even more acne.
+While that may make sense for AHAs, those who commonly opt for BHAs to treat their acne-prone skin may be wondering why they would use something that has the potential to cause even more acne.
 Give these acne-fighting ingredients a few weeks to push out that deep, beneath the surface debris and afterwards, skin should appear much clearer.
 Or opt for something with sulfur, found in our Acne Drying Treatment, instead to unclog pores sans-purge.

 This brightening antioxidant, technically called l-ascorbic acid, is an active ingredient that has mild exfoliating properties that boost cellular turnover.
 While vitamin C is the most uncommon of the bunch, some may experience a purge on their way to bright, glowy skin.

 How Long Does a Skin Purge Last?